 Their menu options made it easy to say yes to indulging in additional appetizers while we waited for our table down the street at Butcher’s Union.
 We tried their Pickles + Cheese plate with sweet and sour pickles and farm fresh cheeses, their Deviled Eggs with dill and chives, and Spicy Chicken Dip served with fresh pita chips.
 They also have an outdoor patio in the back with an Instagram-worthy “You’re Neat” mural.
 We love a double entendre.

-Opens at 3:00pm Tuesday through Saturday.
-Closes at 10:00pm Tuesday through Thursday and at midnight Friday and Saturday.
+Opens Tuesday through Saturday.
 Closed Sunday and Monday.

 Madcap Coffee in Central Downtown Grand Rapids